 If You’re From Africa, Why Are You White?

 Then other things brought us back to Africa.
-Things like crappy internet, bad drivers, unemployment, poverty, and enhanced security reminded us that.
+Things like crappy internet, bad drivers, unemployment, poverty, and enhanced security reminded us of that.

-Quick Travel Tips for South Africa
+Quick Travel Tips for a South Africa Vacation

 - Languages Spoken: The most widely spoken language is Zulu, then Xhosa, followed by Afrikaans.
 However, just about everyone speaks English.

 - Capital: South Africa has no legally defined capital city.
 Instead, there are three South African capitals.
 They are Pretoria (executive capital), Bloemfontein (judicial), and Cape Town (legislative).

 - Currency: South African Rand (ZAR)

 - Visa: Some nationalities are issued a 90-day visa on arrival.
 Check with your embassy for the best information.
 The visas are consecutive, not concurrent, don’t be like us and get kicked out.